Zogen/PantryBuddy/README.md

 *Dialog for adding a new pantry item*

 ![Recipe Suggestions](screenshots/recipe_suggestions.png)
-*List of recipe cards fetched from the API*
+*List of recipe cards fetched from the API, in night mode*

 ![Recipe Detail](screenshots/recipe_detail.png)
 *Detailed view showing ingredients and link*